BlackHubT/BaconHub/README.md

 	local Label = Tab:CreateLabel("My Expliot To New Add Scripts :D")

-	local Label = Tab:CreateLabel("✅Is Done /❌Is Starts Update To Sunday Or Night")
+	local Label = Tab:CreateLabel("✅Is Done /❌Is Starts Update To Sunday Or Night / 🚫Is No Server To Has Executor")

 	local Label = Tab:CreateLabel("BIG Paintball! 🔫 ✅")